isabella232/kendo-react-animation/docs/expand/index.md

 );
 ```

-### Collapse duration
+### Set Collapse Duration

-The Expand component can control the duration of the collapse (hiding) effect.
-To configure the collapse duration you will need to define the `collapseDuration` property
+The Expand component enables you to control the duration of the collapse (hiding) effect.
+To configure the collapse duration. define the `collapseDuration` property.

 ```html
   <style>